ggiovanii8/Cancer-Rates/README.md

 ```
 </pre>

-Going to filter out only the cancerous chemicals from the column titled, "Type of Toxicity" and create a new table named, "Cancerous_Chemicals2"
+Going to filter out only the cancerous chemicals from the column titled, 'Type of Toxicity' and create a new table named, 'Cancerous_Chemicals2'

 <pre>
 ```sql